-If any suspected TRCs are discovered, all work within 100 feet of the find shall be halted immediately and the Tribal Representative and City shall be notified.
+If evidence of undocumented tribal cultural resources is discovered during grading or construction operations, ground disturbance in the area shall be halted and a qualified professional archaeologist, the City's Environmental Services Manager shall be notified regarding the discovery.
 Other procedures as specifically noted in the mitigation measure shall also be followed and complied with.